willfaught/paige/README.md

 title.

 The HTML body can have a header, a body, and a footer.
-The header has the section menus, if any; the page title, if any; the page description, if any; and the page date, if any.
+The header has the section menu, if any; the page title, if any; the page description, if any; and the page date, if any.
 The body has the page content, if any.
 The footer has the copyright notice, if any.

-A section menu is highlighted if its path is a prefix of the path of the current page.
-For example, the section menu path `/foo/` matches the pages `content/foo/_index.md`, `content/foo/bar.md`, and `content/foo/bar/_index.md`.
-The section menu path `/` only matches the page `content/_index.md`.
+A section menu item is highlighted if its path is a prefix of the path of the current page.
+For example, the section menu item path `/foo/` matches the pages `content/foo/_index.md`, `content/foo/bar.md`, and `content/foo/bar/_index.md`.
+The section menu item path `/` only matches the page `content/_index.md`.

 The page date is the publish date, if any; otherwise, it's the creation date.
 To change the date format displayed, set the site parameter